secretstartups/handbook/content/handbook/sales/sales-operating-procedures/deal-closure.md

 ---
 title: "Deal Closure"
 description: "GitLab sales process for deal closure"
 ---

-# DEAL CLOSURE

 You have obtained the verbal commit from the economic buyer and it’s now time to close the opportunity and get the deal signature.
 You will need to reapply **[MEDDPPICC](/handbook/sales/meddppicc/)** throughout this phase to accomplish the following tasks and close the deal:

 1. Create a Mutual Close Plan
 1. Create a Deal Package